Fihiz/42-my_ftserver/README.md

 LABEL description="Building my first docker image for a basic webserver using LEMP"
 ```

-To run commands I need \
+To run shell commands I need \
-Packages installation ("get update" to be ensured to work to with last availables versions)
+Packages installation (use "get update" to be ensured to work to with last availables versions)
 ```bash
 RUN apt-get update && apt-get upgrade -y && apt-get install -y nginx \
                                                                mariadb-server \